Skip to content

 11. Starting Label Position - To minimise waste, you have the option to start printing labels from a different label number.
 See the diagram below to see the order given to each label

-12. The labels are ordered and printed from the top row, first label is top left-hand corner, then the labels are sequential across cows, then down a column at a time.
+12. The labels are ordered and printed from the top row, first label is top left-hand corner, then the labels are sequential across rows, then down a column at a time.

 1, 2, 3, 4